FlashEdit: Decoupling Speed, Structure, and Semantics for Precise Image Editing

 \subsection{Qualitative Analysis}

 Visual comparisons in Figure~\ref{fig:qualitative_comparison} reinforce our quantitative findings.
-The outputs from FlashEdit consistently exhibit high semantic fidelity to the target prompt while maintaining pristine background integrity, avoiding the ``bleeding'' artifacts common in other methods.
-In contrast, other baselines often display noticeable quality degradation or fail to preserve background details.
-FlashEdit is unique in providing both state-of-the-art visual quality and the real-time performance that multi-step methods lack.
+The outputs from FlashEdit exhibit high semantic fidelity to the target prompt while maintaining strong preservation of unedited regions, reducing the ``bleeding'' artifacts common in other methods.
+In contrast, other baselines often display noticeable quality degradation or changes outside the masked edit region.
+FlashEdit therefore provides a favorable balance between visual quality and real-time performance under the standard PIE-Bench setting.